Senzing/ibm-icp4d-guide/docs/helm-rabbitmq-db2/README.md

 1. Download current `db2dsdriver.cfg` from pod.

-    :pencil2: Identify a location of where to put `db2dsdriver.cfg` on local workstation.
+    :pencil2: Identify a location on the local workstation of where to put `db2dsdriver.cfg`.
 Example:

     ```console
     export MY_DB2DSDRIVER_FILE=/path/to/local/db2dsdriver.cfg